 Board of Directors

 As a professional avian biologist and lover of the outdoors, Sarah Sargent has devoted her life to the science and conservation of birds.
 The longtime President of Tamarack’s Board, she has great appreciation for the ways that Tamarack is small but mighty, helping birds and mammals with efficiency.
-She especially remembers one of the first bald eagles she worked with for Tamarack, Freedom’s Spirit, a large female who required three people at a time to hold her for three physical therapy sessions each week, and so feeling like she really knew this bird when the eagle was released back to the wild.
+She especially remembers one of the first bald eagles she worked with for Tamarack, Freedom’s Spirit, a large female who required three people at a time to hold her for three physical therapy sessions each week.
+Sarah felt she really knew this bird when the eagle was released back to the wild.
 Sarah is the Executive Director of the recently-founded Erie Bird Observatory, a conservation and research organization in Erie.

 Rick Wyman brings his past careers as an elementary school teacher and as Professor of Teacher Education at California University of Pennsylvania, as well as a longtime love of nature, to his position as both Board member and educator at Tamarack.
 When growing up along the Massachusetts coast, his family did a lot of camping and his mother took him on many birding trips.
 He also now volunteers with the Kiwanis Club of Edinboro and at the dog and cat rescue organization Because You Care, and he notes that “watching someone’s face light up when they see Lady our Red-Tailed Hawk or Prudence the Opossum is always a thrill.”
 Rick coordinates scheduling of education programs for Tamarack.